 Underneath the gravelly vocals and rough exterior, Jimmy Barnes struggled with an inferiority complex which manifested itself in alcohol and drug addiction for many years.
 The question on everyone’s lips was ‘How did he survive?’
 Barnes wrote two autobiographies ‘Working Class Boy’ and ‘Working Class Man’ to answer this question.

-I doubt his first book ‘Working Class Boy’ (published 2016) was edited.
-Raw and basic, it is a litany of hope, fear and the search for acceptance.
-Acceptance from his parents, his mates, his audience.
-He writes about childhood abuse, then how he ran amok through the towns of Elizabeth and Adelaide and later the Australian east coast, drinking, finding a dealer, finding a girl and not sleeping for 24 hours or more.
+I doubt his first book ‘Working Class Boy’ (published 2016) was fully edited.
+Raw and basic, it is a litany of hope, fear, addiction and the search for acceptance.
+Acceptance from his violent father, his mates and his audience.
+He writes about childhood abuse, how he ran amok through the towns of Elizabeth and Adelaide and later the Australian east coast, singing, drinking, finding a dealer, finding a girl and not sleeping for 24 hours or more.
+A son, performer David Campbell, is the result of a fling in his teenage years.
+Barnes’ second father, the man whose name he adopted, was a mentor of sorts until rock music became the epicentre of his life.

 Barnes second book, a sequel titled ‘Working Class Man’ (published 2017) chronicles his thoughts of suicide and his continuous drug-taking and excessive alcohol consumption to the point of tedium.
 A horrible thing to say when I think of the mental and physical torment he was trying to escape.
 Still, it didn’t stop him singing—albeit clutching a Vodka bottle on stage every night—nor did it stop him gaining more and more success and greater financial stability as his music career took off.
 He began to live the life of a rock star.